iterate/mikrobloggeriet/CONTRIBUTING.md

 **Q: How do I run the tests?**

-To run all the tests with Kaocha (our test runner), runner
+To run all the tests with Kaocha (our test runner), run

     bin/kaocha

 in a terminal.
+`bin/kaocha --help` gives you all the test runner options.
+Having `bin/kaocha --watch --fail-fast` in a terminal next to your editor gives quite fast test feedback.

 The tests can also be run from a REPL.
 In Calva, see the docs for the [Calva Test Runner].